PrevProcessWire 3.0.36 and looking forward

 Another thing to consider is that using text blocks requires no web development.
 Meaning, text blocks are a handy tool not just for you, but content editors and clients too.

-On the processwire.com site, we maintain a list of requirements for installation of ProcessWire on our Requirements page.
-By necessity, it also appears on a couple of different pages, like this one.
-This list changes every once in awhile, and every time it changes, we have to update both pages.
-With Text Blocks, now we just define it on one page and then show it on the other (and anywhere else it needs to appear).
+Let's say that we maintain a list of requirements for a piece of software.
+By necessity, it might appear on a few different pages in the site.
+Every time the list changes, we'd have to update all the pages where it appears.
+With Text Blocks, we could just define it on one page and then show it on any others:

 start_requirements